gbv/daia/daia.md

 If field `href` is given, a DAIA client MUST assume that this link is required to perform the service.
 If field `href` is not given, a DAIA client SHOULD assume that the service can be used without further information.
+If field `href` is not given, field `title` MUST NOT be given neither.
+DAIA clients MAY choose to not display field `title` or override it with a default value.

 <div class="example">
 Directly available, e.g. documents in open stacks or pickup area: